KrolPower/ers_webapp_p1/README.md

-# Project 1: Employee Reimbursment System (ERS) using Custom ORM
+# Project 1: Employee Reimbursment System (ERS) using The Hibernate ORM
-Project 1 will be to create a custom object relational mapping (ORM) framework.
-This framework will allow for a simplified and SQL-free interaction with the relational data source.
-The requires of the project are purposefully vague, the intention is to allow for you to be creative in your implementation of this framework.
-There are many ways that this task can be approached, and you are encouraged to explore existing Java ORM implementations in order to get some inspiration.
-The minimum requirement for the custom ORM is to abstract JDBC boilerplate logic from the application which uses it.

-Additionally, your team will need to build a simple CRUD web application based on the ERS specs provided below.
-You should leverage the Java EE Servlet API to expose endpoints that allow for interaction with the application.

-## ERS Web Application Summary
-* The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
+In this project I built a CRUD web application that functions as an Expense Reimbursement System (ERS).
+It manages the process of reimbursing employees for expenses incurred while on company time.
+* Some of the features that it entails are:
   * All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
-* Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
+  * Financ managers can log in and view all reimbursement requests and past history for all employees in the company.
   * Finance managers are authorized to approve and deny requests for expense reimbursement.

 ## Tech Stack
+Through this project I developed and used a variety of skills, including the ones listed below.
-- [ ] Java 8
+- Java 8
-- [ ] JUnit
+- JUnit
-- [ ] Mockito
+- Mockito
-- [ ] Apache Maven
+- Apache Maven
-- [ ] Jackson library (for JSON marshalling/unmarshalling)
+- Jackson library (for JSON marshalling/unmarshalling)
-- [ ] Java EE Servlet API (v4.0+)
+- Java EE Servlet API (v4.0+)
-- [ ] PostGreSQL deployed on AWS RDS
+- PostGreSQL deployed on AWS RDS
-- [ ] Postman
+- Postman
-- [ ] AWS CodeBuild
+- AWS CodeBuild
-- [ ] AWS CodePipeline
+- AWS CodePipeline
-- [ ] Git SCM (on GitHub)
+- Git SCM (on GitHub)

 ## Employee User Stories
-### MVP:
-- [ ] An Employee can login
+- An Employee can login
-- [ ] An Employee can view the Employee Homepage
+- An Employee can view the Employee Homepage
-- [ ] An Employee can logout
+- An Employee can logout
-- [ ] An Employee can submit a reimbursement request
+- An Employee can submit a reimbursement request
-- [ ] An Employee can view their pending reimbursement requests
+- An Employee can view their pending reimbursement requests
-- [ ] An Employee can view their resolved reimbursement requests
+- An Employee can view their resolved reimbursement requests
-- [ ] An Employee can view their information
+- An Employee can view their information
-- [ ] An Employee can update their information
+- An Employee can update their information
-### Stretch Goals:
-- [ ] An Employee can upload an image of his/her receipt as part of the reimbursement request
-- [ ] An Employee receives an email when one of their reimbursement requests is resolved

 ## Manager User Stories
-### MVP:
-- [ ] A Manager can login
+- A Manager can login
-- [ ] A Manager can view the Manager Homepage
+- A Manager can view the Manager Homepage
-- [ ] A Manager can logout
+- A Manager can logout
-- [ ] A Manager can approve/deny pending reimbursement requests
+- A Manager can approve/deny pending reimbursement requests
-- [ ] A Manager can view all pending requests from all employees
+- A Manager can view all pending requests from all employees
-- [ ] A Manager can view all resolved requests from all employees and see which manager resolved it
+- A Manager can view all resolved requests from all employees and see which manager resolved it
-- [ ] A Manager can view all Employees
+- A Manager can view all Employees
-- [ ] A Manager can view reimbursement requests from a single Employee
+- A Manager can view reimbursement requests from a single Employee
-### Stretch Goals:
-- [ ] A Manager can view images of the receipts from reimbursement requests

 ## Flowcharts
 **State-chart Diagram (Reimbursement Statuses)**